trywilco/wilco-docs/docs/building-your-quest/writing-quest-texts/message-components.md

 # Message Components
 {: .no_toc }

 Sending just plain text can be boring, so you can flavor things up with some interactive components!
 Message components lets you add interactivity and call to actions to your quests.
-Message components are supported in the `bot_message` action in Snack, and can be used as follow -
+Message components are supported in the `bot_message` action in Snack, and can be used as follows:

 ```yml
 - actionId: bot_message